“The price I paid to exist was a mother who couldn't love me. My karma was a daughter made from stars.”

 “Walking, I can almost hear the redwoods beating.
 And the oceans are above me here, rolling clouds, heavy and dark.
 It is winter and there is smoke from the fires.
 It is a world of elemental attention, of all things working together, listening to what speaks in the blood.
 Whichever road I follow, I walk in the land of many gods, and they love and eat one another.
 Suddenly all my ancestors are behind me.
 Be still, they say.
 Watch and listen.
 You are the result of the love of thousands.”

-5. VALUE MY HERITAGE
+― LINDA HOGAN5.
+VALUE MY HERITAGE

 I was disconnected from my culture and heritage.
 As a racially ambiguous/white-passing Mexican American, I vacillated between wanting to be "super Mexican" in my disproportionately Mexican elementary school and wanting to "pass for white" in my predominantly Anglo middle school and high school.
 Really, I just craved to belong.
 But I never really felt like I belonged or knew much about who I was to celebrate it.

+In the last years, I took an interest in learning more about my ancestry in an effort to learn more about myself.
+And I learned so much about my ancestors.
+Ever since learning about my ancestry and embarking on my investigation into the past, I have found a profound love and acceptance of myself and interest in culture.
 In my future, I want to build deep roots with my culture and family.
 In some distant time, I can imagine myself living between two (or more) countries and just being more connected to the earth.
 Also, I want to develop an eye for ethnic clothing and arts: something I have always admired and never known much about.
-My personal style is developing in that direction.
+My personal style is developing in that direction. |

 SIZE & FIT